red-night-veil/red-night-veil/README.md

 - 👋 Hi, I’m @red-night-veil
 - 👀 I’m interested in javascript and moblie development.
 Where I can build useful apps.
 - 🌱 I’m currently learning web development fundamentals.
-Basic HTML and CSS.
+Basic react and still learning JavaScript.
 - 💞️ I’m looking to collaborate on something that can be easy to  manipulate code.
 Then take leaps to more advance projects.
 - 📫 How to reach me via email spookyred00@outlook.com